aspsk/gogo/ex/chapter02/popcount/Readme.md

 | `PopCountLoop`      | 192832530 | 19.3 |
 | `PopCountShift`     | 442337802 | 44.2 |
 | `PopCountC`         | 680730800 | 68.1 |

+# Exercise 11.6

+Write benchmarks to compare the `PopCount` implementation in Section 2.6.2 with your solutions to Exercise 2.4 and Exercise 2.5.